withastro/docs/src/pages/en/guides/publish-to-npm.md

 #### `keywords`

-An array of keywords relevant to your component that are used to help others [find your component on npm](https://www.npmjs.com/search?q=keywords:astro-component) and any other search catalogs.
+An array of keywords relevant to your component that are used to help others [find your component on npm](https://www.npmjs.com/search?q=keywords:astro-component) and in any other search catalogs.

-We recommend adding the `astro-component` as a special keyword to maximize its ability to be discovered in the Astro ecosystem.
+We recommend adding `astro-component` as a special keyword to maximize its discoverability in the Astro ecosystem.

 ```json
 {